 - -body_linecount <number>

-This records the number of lines in the body of the message, and is always present.
+This records the number of lines in the body of the message, and is present unless -spool_file_wireformat is.

 - -body_zerocount <number>